Overview

 - What does your work offer/activate in other people?

-- One image: your language in design identity
+- One image that demonstrates your language in design identity

-- Video of process: how do you consider, view, touch, experience, make, draw.
+- One video demonstrating your process: how do you consider/view/touch/experience/make/draw.
 What is your personal intuitive process?

-- Video of how you work with your chosen body: in movement, situation or location that includes garment/ artefact.
+- One video demonstrating how you work with your chosen body: in movement, situation or location that includes garment/artefact.

 - Who is your community?

-- Design work: to include research development showing us your thinking, make and practice.
+- Design work: include research development showing us your thinking, making and practice.

 English-language requirements